-CO No. Course Outcomes PSOs Cognitive
+CO No. Upon completion of the course, PSOs Cognitive

-Addressed Level
+the students will be able to Addressed Level

 CO-1 Identify the microorganisms based on 1,2 Understanding

 their morphological and biochemcial

 reactions.

 CO-2 Examine the unknown microorganisms 2,4 Applying

 from different types of samples.

 CO-3 Differentiate the basic principles and 3,5 Analysing

 methods of media preparation.

 CO-4 Justify the different techniques of pure 4 Evaluating

 culture.

 CO-5 Evaluate the concepts of cultivation and 3,4 Creating

 morphology of molds.